mizlan/iswap.nvim/README.md

 automatically as one of the elements.
 This way, you only need one keypress to make a swap.

+Use `:ISwapNode` to swap two arbitrary adjacent nodes.
+Again, `:ISwapNodeWith` picks the cursor element automatically as one of the elements.
+`:ISwapNodeWith{Left,Right}` are provided as shortcuts to swap the cursor node with its immediate left and right node respectively.

 ## configuration

 In your `init.lua`: